Clinical audit examples and tools for quality improvement

 Radar Healthcare supports all healthcare audits, with clinical just being one type.

-Below is an example of what your audit list can look like, where you can see the status of audits and their results in one place.
+Below is an example of what your audit list can look like, where you can see the status of internal audits and their results in one place.
 If a score isn’t as expected, Radar Healthcare will alert relevant staff to begin the necessary action plan to bring scores and therefore the quality of care back up.